SUSSBIA/fabric-onboarding-experience/01-security-access-governance/README.md

 - Using Copilot or AI-assisted features
 - Connecting to certain data sources
 - Using specific connectors or gateways
+- Enabling preview or advanced features

+Where a feature is unavailable, users should not attempt to bypass controls or create alternative workarounds without review.

-Where a feature is unavailable, users should check whether the issue is related to:
+Instead, users should check whether the issue is related to:

 - User licensing
 - Workspace role